 “Is complete honesty really that hard to give to the person you love?”

 H.O.N.E.S.T.Y., that is the ONLY thing I want from a man.
 No matter how many times I said, “Just tell me the truth, if you tell me I can help you!”, he always felt the need to lie.
 I’m a woman, we KNOW when something is wrong.
-For years I could feel it.
+I could feel it.
 Every single time, I was right.
 No matter what it was he had done, I somehow managed to stumble upon it.
 He would never confess on his own.
 He didn’t even come clean once I had the evidence.
 I would confront him, shove my proof in his face and he would lie.
 Over and over.
 It was exhausting.
 At some point, he would finally give me a sliver of truth and from there I could piece it together.
 Then he would acknowledge what he had done.
 However, his unrepentant heart began to scare me.

 One Valentine’s eve, I had seen something that made no sense and I almost uncovered his newest betrayal.
-He couldn’t let that happen and that is how I found myself on the living room floor.
-Tears streamed down my face as I reached up, grabbed his shirt, looked in his eyes and began to plead with him.
-Over and over I pleaded with him to “Please!!!
+He couldn’t let that happen and that is how I found myself on his living room floor.
+Tears streamed down my face as I reached up, grabbed his shirt, looked into his eyes and began to plead with him.
+Over and over I pleaded with him, “Please!!!
 Please tell me what I’m fighting with!!!
 Pleeeeeeeaaaaasssssseeee!!!”
 I needed to know where his rage was coming from.
 What on earth had he done this time.
 What secret of his could possibly cost me my life?
 I had to know.
 No matter how much I hurt, how much I begged… nothing.
 He said nothing.
 He became calm and showed no emotion.
 No matter how many times I asked, he wouldn’t tell me what it was he was hiding.
 He wouldn’t tell me what it was that I had stumbled upon this time.
 He was busted yet again.
 He was guilty as heck and he wasn’t going to tell me anything.

 When I looked at his eyes, they were dark and I saw NOTHING in them.
 I cried and I begged with everything in me.
 I was desperate to help him.
 I was ready to fight FOR HIM.
 I didn’t want to give him up.
-For years, I had given him chance after chance to come clean.
+I had given him chance after chance to come clean.
 The truth I can deal with.
 The truth I can make sense out of.
 The truth I can handle.
 Nothing was ever bad enough to make me stop loving him… nothing.

 He never understood any of that.
 Still, I continued to beg and plead with him.
 Nothing.
 Nothing in his eyes.
 No remorse, no compassion, no guilt, no repentance… nothing.
 I couldn’t believe it.
 I will never forget what I saw.
 I will never forget the hate he spewed when he opened his mouth.
 I had been here before.
 So many times, I had been on the floor, crying and I was tired.
 I was so tired.